apache/druid/docs/development/extensions-core/druid-ranger-security.md

 in Apache Druid, configuring the connection to Apache Ranger and providing the service definition for Druid to Apache Ranger.

 ### Enabling the extension
-Ensure that you have a valid authentication chain set in your `common.runtime.properties`.
+Ensure that you have a valid authentication chain and escalator set in your `common.runtime.properties`.
 For every authenticator your wish to use the authorizer for set `druid.auth.authenticator.<authenticatorName>.authorizerName` to the name you will give the authorizer, e.g. `ranger`.

 Then add the following and amend to your needs (in case you use multiple authorizers):